The kettlebell press is hands down one of the best exercises you can do for shoulder health and strength.

 - Half & Tall Kneeling Press – this helps improve hip stability

 - Bottoms Up Press – Using the principles of tension and irradiation you can give the effect of a heavier bell by using the BUP

-Understanding the importance of the breathe through out the press is critical to maintain tension, especially when we start to go to heavier kettlebells.
-This is why the bottoms up press is such a useful exercise.
+Understanding the importance of the breath throughout the press is critical to maintaining tension, especially when we start to go to heavier kettlebells.
+This is why the bottoms-up press is such a useful exercise.
 Knowing when and how to breathe will impact your press in a big way.

 Another important part of the kettlebell press is the ability to crush the handle during the movement.
 This allows us to apply tension effectively and gives us another important principle in our arsenal called irradiation.
 Sherrington’s Law of Irradiation states: